-Here’s a quick math lesson.
-1 + 1 = ?
 TWO.
 That’s the answer, and it’s also how many little ones you’ll be having if you’re expecting twins.
-Although you may have expected that answer, you may not know exactly … Continue reading
+Although you may have expected that answer, you may not know exactly what to prepare for during and after your pregnancy, … Continue reading

 There are many unpleasant and painful symptoms of fibroids, and yet many women don’t even know they have them until their first ultrasound after becoming pregnant. … Continue reading

 Endometriosis is a much more prevalent issue than many people might think.
 In fact, fewer than 1/3 of women know what endometriosis is, despite it affecting approximately one out of every ten women in the United States.
-Endometriosis occurs when … Continue reading

 During August, organizations around the world spread awareness about breastfeeding and how it can benefit babies in all communities.
 Across the world, only about 38% of infants are exclusively breastfed. … Continue reading

 Nutrition becomes even more important when you’re pregnant because everything you eat impacts the baby’s development.
-The dilemma with seafood is that, even though it contains nutrients … Continue reading
+The dilemma with seafood is that, even though it contains nutrients essential for developing the fetal brain, … Continue reading

 However there are some questions that you can answer ahead of time to ensure you’re as prepared as possible.
-Here are just a few questions to … Continue reading
+Here are just a few questions to keep in mind while you plan your pregnancy: … Continue reading

 Uterine fibroids, which are benign muscular tumors that grow in the womb, are extremely common in women of reproductive age.
 Fibroids can display themselves as single tumors or multiple can grow.
-Even though most fibroids are nothing to be concerned … Continue reading
+Even though most fibroids are nothing to be concerned about, … Continue reading